pypr/pysph/docs/source/reference/tools.rst

 scalar values from the points onto either a mesh or a collection of other points.
 SPH interpolation is performed with a simple Shepard filtering.

+These is also a :py:class:`~interpolator.SplashInterpolator` which can be used just like :py:class:`~interpolator.Interpolator`.
+:py:class:`~interpolator.SplashInterpolator` may result in higher errors than :py:class:`~interpolator.Interpolator` but is expected to capture the finer details when smoothing length is not constant.

 .. automodule:: pysph.tools.interpolator
     :members:
     :undoc-members: